 Covering the myriad cultures and traditions of people who call Papua New Guinea home is a daunting task.
 There’s so much to say on the subject that you could fill at least 10 books.
 One of the best ways to discover Papua New Guinea’s culture is to attend a sing-sing– a ritual gathering in which people from one or more tribes share their cultural traditions or celebrate events.

 Some sing-sings happen spontaneously, while others are planned events taking place every year.
-The largest of them all is the Mount Hagen Cultural Show, an annual even held in the Western Highlands, which will be the highlight of our Papua New Guinea expedition next August.
+The largest of them all is the Mount Hagen Cultural Show, an annual even held in the Western Highlands, which will be the highlight of our Papua New Guinea trip next August.

 The show was first organized in 1964 by a number of tribes from the area.
 It was created with the mission of sharing cultural experiences and preventing tribal animosities by bringing all of the local cultural groups together in one event.